-Ethan is a Shareholder in the Litigation Section at Maynard Cooper.
+Ethan is a Shareholder in the Litigation Section at Maynard.
 He focuses his practice on commercial and insurance litigation, and has litigated matters in 24 states.

 Ethan has represented business clients, both as a defendant and a plaintiff, in matters including the following:

 - corporate governance;

 - supply chain disputes;

 - RICO violations